US Federal Circuit Court Jurisdiction & CAFC Court Rules – Court of Appeals Standard of Review

 The federal appellate court must have subject matter jurisdiction to hear the appeal, see Ex parte McCardle, 74 U.S. 506, 514 (1868) (“Without federal circuit court jurisdiction, the court cannot proceed at all in any cause.

 Federal Circuit Court Jurisdiction in Protest Cases

-The US Court of Appeals for the Federal Circuit has jurisdiction in most bid protest cases.
+Under C.A.F.C rules, the Court of Appeals for the Federal Circuit has jurisdiction in most bid protest cases.
 Federal Circuit Court jurisdiction creates the power to declare the law, and when it ceases to exist, the only function remaining to the court is that of announcing the fact and dismissing the cause.”).